Editorial Standards

 Last updated: 18 February 2026

-Digital Infrastructure Explained publishes evergreen explanations of the systems layer behind modern digital services: networks, cloud architecture, data centers, and data infrastructure.
+Digital Infrastructure Explained is an evergreen reference focused on the systems layer behind modern digital services: data centers, networks, cloud architecture, and data infrastructure.

 Authorship

-Articles on this site are authored under the editorial pen name E. Sandwell.
-This is intended to keep voice consistent over time while separating editorial work from day-to-day business operations.
+Articles are authored under the editorial pen name E. Sandwell.
+This maintains a consistent voice over time while keeping editorial work separate from day-to-day business operations.

 What we publish